philc/vimium/CONTRIBUTING.md

 it's a great experience when Vimium feels like a natural addition to Chrome which augments, but doesn't break, the user's current browsing habits.

-**Design principles**
+**Principles:**

 1. **Easy to understand**.
 Even if you're not very familiar with Vim.
 The Vimium video shows you all you need to know to start using Vimium and feel awesome.
 2. **Reliable**.
-The core feature set works on almost all sites.
+The core feature set works on most sites on the web.
-3. **Easy to start**.
+3. **Immediately useful**.
 Vimium doesn't require any configuration or doc-reading before it's useful.
 Just watch the video or hit `?`.
+You can transition into using Vimium piecemeal; you don't need to jump in whole-hog from the start.
 4. **Feels native**.
 Vimium doesn't drastically change the way Chrome looks or behaves.
-You can transition into using Vimium piecemeal; you don't need to jump in whole-hog from the start.
 5. **Simple**.
 The core feature set isn't overwhelming.
-This principle is particularly easy to compromise as we evolve Vimium, so it requires active effort to maintain this simplicity.
+This principle is particularly vulnerable as we add to Vimium, so it requires our active effort to maintain this simplicity.
 6. **Code simplicity**.
 Developers find the Vimium codebase relatively simple and easy to jump into.
 This provides us an active dev community.

 ### Which pull requests get merged?

+**Goals of the maintainers**

 The maintainers of Vimium are @smblott-github and @philc.
 We have limited bandwidth, which influences which PRs we can review and merge.

-We generally optimize towards keeping Vimium small and maintainable, rather than having complicated or niche features.

-Good features:
+Our goals are generally to keep Vimium small, maintainable, and really nail the broad appeal use cases.
+This is in contract to adding and maintaining an increasing number of complex or niche features.
+We recommend those live in forked repos rather than the mainline Vimium repo.

+PRs we'll likely merge:

 * Reflect all of the Vimium design principles.
 * Are useful for lots of Vimium users.
 * Have simple implementations (straightforward code, few lines of code).

-Bad features:
+PRs we likely won't:

 * Violate one or more of our design principles.
 * Are niche.